dabaspark/documentation_scraper/README.md

 ## Output Structure

-The documentation will be saved in the output directory, maintaining the original URL structure:
+The documentation will be saved in two formats when `combine_output` is enabled:

+1. Individual files (default structure):
 ```
 output/
 ├── section1/